batpigandme/pullreq/docs/tidyverse_prs_pt01.md

-I _highly_ recommend you take a quick look at Hilary Parker's [_Writing an R package from scratch_](https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/) as it covers the roxygen basics really well.
-(Heck, if you're not feeling up to the five/six minutes of reading, just skim **Step 4**).
+I _highly_ recommend you take a quick look at Hilary Parker's [_Writing an R package from scratch_](https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/) as it covers the roxygen2 basics really well.
+(If you're not feeling up to the five/six minutes of reading, just skim **Step 4**).

 ### What about roxygen?